janschupke/nerdboard/README.md

 # Nerdboard

-A modern dashboard application built with React 19, TypeScript, and Vite that displays real-time market data in an interactive, accessible interface.
+A modern, extensible dashboard application built with React 19, TypeScript, and Vite.
+Nerdboard displays real-time market, financial, and weather data in an interactive, accessible, and highly customizable interface.

 ## Tech Stack